-A Move to France
+A Move to France; some of the difficulties.

 I have been asked to write a short article about the difficulties we faced when we moved to France, so I thought it would do for today’s blog.
 Here it is.

 We faced inordinate difficulties when we moved to France, the worst being the bureaucracy.
 I set up my own little estate agency because my teaching qualifications just seemed to confuse the local Headmaster and he wasn’t interested.
 It was too far to drive anywhere else, I had three small children, my husband spoke no French whatsoever, and we needed money fast.
-At that time the British were still snapping up properties even in the centre of France, where we at that time lived.
+At that time the British were still snapping up properties even in the centre of France, where we lived.

 The British do not realize how lucky they are.
 If you wake up tomorrow morning, in Britain, and decide you want to be, say, a hairdresser – hey presto, you can be a hairdresser.
 You may do the job well, or you may do the job badly, but you can do the job.
 The French have no such freedom.
 Being an estate agent without the appropriate qualifications carried a prison sentence – yes, a prison sentence!
 But neither the notaires with whom I worked, our accountant, the bank manager, the insurance man, our solicitor, or the chamber of commerce (with whom I registered) troubled to mention this.
 I suppose they thought it was obvious.
 Or perhaps they didn’t know themselves.
 I went through a total nightmare of hovering on the wrong side of the law and of trying not only to obtain the appropriate “carte professionelle” but trying to even find out what it was anyway!
 The up side was that the British snapped up the properties I showed them, and we made good money.